 When making plans for your estate people often want to take the easy way out.
 Sometimes people will fill out a statutory will because of its simplicity, however these documents are not designed to reduce estate taxes.

 We can help you reduce your tax burden.
-Contact our Michigan estate planning attorneys at (888) 211-5798.
+Contact our Michigan estate tax attorneys at (888) 211-5798.

 Estate Planning: State & Federal Taxes